DTJF/fbdoc/src/doc/Preparation.md

 the later is the better choise.
 Doxygen is a more modern tool, it's easier to handle, comes with a GUI front-end and has more features.

-When you intend to use fb-doc in a regular basis and call it from different folders for several projects, it's best to install fb-doc on your system, as specified in one of the two following sections.
+When you intend to use \Proj in a regular basis and call it from different folders for several projects, it's best to install \Proj on your system, as specified in one of the two following sections.